gkalomiros/shotokan/curriculum/proposed/mudansha2/kyu5.md

 # 5th Kyu/1st Purple Belt Curriculum

-Physical material 5th kyu/1st purple belt students learn to prepare for promotion to 4th kyu/2nd purple belt.

-## Kihon

-### Tachi Waza

-* zenkutsudachi, kibadachi, kokutsudachi, kosadachi, jiyyugamae
-* stepping forward and backwards and turning from zenkutsudachi or kokutsudachi
-* stepping side to side in kibadachi
-* shuffling forward and stepping forward in jiyyugamae
-* **nekoashidachi**
-* **moving forward to kosadachi and moving backwards to nekoashidachi**

-### Tsuki Waza/Uke Waza/Keri Waza

-* chokuzuki, oizuki, gyakuzuki, kizamizuki, tatezuki, and urazuki
-* teisho, tettsui, empi, (shihon) nukite, shuto, and uraken uchiwaza
-* maegeri, mawashigeri, yokokeage, yokokekomi, kaiten ushirogeri
-* **kagezuki kokutsudachi or kibadachi**
-* **hiraken, ippon nukide, nihon nukide, haito, kumade, washide, and koko uchi**
-* **uchi mikazukigeri, soto mikazukigeri**

-### Uke Waza

-* age uke, uchi uke, soto uke, gedan barai, shuto uke, tate shuto uke
-* morote uke, kosa uke, kakiwake uke, juji uke
-* **osaede uke, haishu uke**

-### Combinations

-* kizamizuki, gyakuzuki jiyyugamae
-* gyakuzuki, maegeri jiyyugamae
-* maegeri, kizamizuki jiyyugamae
-* kizamitsuki or uraken, gyakuzuki, maegeri or mawashigeri jiyyugamae
-* kizamitsuki or uraken, oizuki, gyakuzuki jiyyugamae
-* shutuke kokutsudachi, **kizami maegeri**, gyaku nukite zenkutsudachi
-* soto uke zenkutsudachi, yoko empi kibadachi, **uraken gyakuzuki zenkutsudachi**
-* **age uke zenkutsudachi ura ashi maegeri**
-* **nihon tsukiwaza, uchiwaza, and ukewaza**
-* **keriwaza to tsukiwaza, uchiwaza, and ukewaza and tsukiwaza, uchiwaza, and ukewaza to keriwaza**

-## Kata

-* Taikyoku Shodan
-* Taikyoku Nidan
-* Heian Shodan
-* Heian Nidan
-* Heian Sandan
-* Heian Yondan
-* **Heian Godan**

-## Kumite

-* 5-step sparring with head-high and middle-level lunge punches and front kicks
-* simple statics grabs and escapes
-* kihon ippon kumite jodan oizuki, chudan oizuki, maegeri, mawashigeri, kaiten ushirogeri
+## Overall

+This is new material 5th kyu/1st purple belt students learn to prepare for promotion to 4th kyu/2nd purple belt.
+All previous material is expected to be refined because this and future material will build upon past material.

+## Physical Material

+### Kihon

+#### Tachi Waza

+* *no new material*

+#### Tsuki Waza/Uke Waza/Keri Waza/Uchi Waza

+* kagezuki (hook punch) kibadachi or kokutsudachi
+* osae te (pressing hand block), haishu uke (back hand block)
+* uchi mikazukigeri (inside crescent kick), soto mikazukigeri (outside crescent kick)
+* hiraken (fore-knuckle fist), ippon nukide (single-finger spear), nihon nukide (two-finger spear), haito (ridge hand), kumade (bear hand), washide (eagle claw), and koko (tiger mouth)

+#### Combinations

+* shutuke kokutsudachi, kizami maegeri (lead-leg front kick), gyaku nukite zenkutsudachi
+* soto uke zenkutsudachi, yoko empi kibadachi, uraken gyakuzuki zenkutsudachi
+* age uke zenkutsudachi ura ashi maegeri (stationary back leg front kick)
+* nihon tsukiwaza, uchiwaza, and ukewaza (double techniques in any combination)
+* keriwaza to tsukiwaza, uchiwaza, and ukewaza (any stepping kick landing with any punch, strike, or block)
+* tsukiwaza, uchiwaza, and ukewaza to keriwaza (any punch, strike, or block followed by any stepping kick)
+* oigyakuzuki (lunging reverse punch), gyakuzuki jiyyugamae

+### Kata

+* Heian Godan

+### Kumite

+* *no new material*

+## Social Material

+Purple belt students should begin taking basic leadership roles in the dojo, such as leading class warm-ups and introducing new techniques and kata to yellow and blue belts.
+When teaching, it is important to keep in mind that junior students have a different focus than intermediate students.

+## Scholastic Material

+Students should continue maintaining a journal.
+Books read, seminars attended, and tournaments competed in are all excellent sources for note taking.
+Once the introductory Shotokan books have been read, it is recommended that students also read the texts by Nakayama and Nishiyama (the two JKA founders that wrote books).

+Beginning at 1st purple, all students are required to take and pass a written examination before being allowed to take the physical examination.
+For purple belts, the exam focuses primarily on Japanese vocabulary.

+Additionally, beginning with the test for 2nd purple, all examinations will be conducted using only Japanese terminology.